HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 ```
 **Procedure**:

-`statistics-collector` consumes `SQS`, saves hashrate into database and push a message to `SNS` with Statistic data.
+`statistics-collector` consumes `SQS`, saves hashrate into database and triggers `statistics-update-handler` with received data.

-### Hashrate History Handler (not now)
+### API Gateway
-[reference-level-explanation/hathor-history-service/hashrate-history-handler]: #reference-level-explanation/hathor-history-service/hashrate-history-handler
+[reference-level-explanation/hathor-explorer-service/api-gateway]: #reference-level-explanation/hathor-explorer-service/api-gateway

-_**Note:** for now, [`statistics-history-handler`](#reference-level-explanation/hathor-explorer-service/statistics-history-handler) will access database directly instead of request this function_
+API Gateway will handle HTTP requests and WS connections.
+It will also cache requests that leads to `hathor-core` calls using query params or some header (in POST requests).

 ## Hathor Explorer Lib
 [reference-level-explanation/hathor-explorer-lib]: #reference-level-explanation/hathor-explorer-lib